Symmetry and Dirac points in graphene spectrum: Degeneracies in the spectrum at the point

 The operator $H(\vec{k})$ acts on a 2-dimensional space over vertices $1$ and $2$ (all other vertices of the graph are obtained by shifts).
 It acts as

 and similarly for $(H(\vec{k})f)_2$.
 Note that the atoms are identical, hence $q_1=q_2=q$.
 When $\omega_1 = \cc{\omega_2} = \tau$, the matrix $H$ is $q$ times identity.

 The eigenproblem of the rhombic subdomain can be gleaned from Fig.~\ref{fig:graphene_tba}(b).
-In particular, $f_1$ is forced to be zero: which can be seen from the equality $f_1 = \tau f_1 = \cc{\tau} f_1$ highlighted by the empty arrows in Fig.~\ref{fig:graphene_tba}(b), or from the boundary conditions for the bottom right corner of Fig.~\ref{fig:quotient_mult}(a).
-On the other hand, the value $f_2$ is unrestricted and $(Qf)_2 = q f_2$.
-The complementary eigenfunction is localized on the vertex $1$. \end{example}
+In particular, $f_1$ is forced to be zero: which can be seen from the equality $f_1 = \tau f_1 = \cc{\tau} f_1$ highlighted by the empty arrows in Fig.~\ref{fig:graphene_tba}(b), or from the boundary conditions for the bottom right corner of Fig.~\ref{fig:operatorsQ}(b).
+On the other hand, the value $f_2$ is unrestricted and $(Q_1f)_2 = q f_2$.
+The complementary eigenfunction (eigenfunction of the operator $Q_2$) is localized on the vertex $1$. \end{example}